-You or a caregiver can manage both of these types of bowel problems to prevent unplanned bowel movements, constipation, and diarrhea.
+You or a caregiver can manage your bowel problems to prevent unplanned bowel movements, constipation, and diarrhea.
 Although this often seems overwhelming at first, knowing what to do and establishing a pattern makes bowel care easier and reduces your risk of accidents.

-When choosing a way to deal with bowel problems, you and your rehabilitation (rehab) team will discuss such factors as the type of bowel problem you have, your diet, whether you or a caregiver will do the program, and any medicines that may affect your program.
+When choosing a way to deal with bowel problems, you and your rehab team will discuss such things as the type of bowel problem you have, your diet, whether you or a caregiver will do the program, and any medicines that may affect your program.

 For best results:

-It is important that you practice cleanliness and be gentle while inserting anything into the anus.
+It is important to be clean and gentle when inserting anything into the anus.

-Note: Bowel problems can trigger autonomic dysreflexia, a syndrome in which there is a sudden onset of very high blood pressure and headaches.
+Note: Bowel problems can trigger autonomic dysreflexia, which causes sudden very high blood pressure and headaches.
 If not treated promptly and correctly, it may lead to seizures, stroke, and even death.
-Although autonomic dysreflexia rarely leads to these more serious complications, it is important to know the symptoms and watch for them.
-Autonomic dysreflexia is more common in people with an injury to the thoracic nerves of the spine or above (T6 or above).
+These complications are rare, but it is important to know the symptoms and watch for them.

 Watch for early signs of a pressure sore.
 These can include:

 General treatment for pressure sores is to keep the area dry and clean, eat well, and reduce pressure.
 All pressure sores need to be treated early.
 If a sore progresses to stage 3 or 4, it is hard to treat and can lead to serious complications.
 Specific treatment depends on the stage of the pressure sore.

 For more information on treatment, see the topic Pressure Sores.